Top 16 Interview Questions and Answers

 Your interviewers will likely start out with a question about yourself and your background to get to know you.
 Start out by giving them an overview about your current position or activities, then provide the most important and relevant highlights from your background that make you most qualified for the role.
 If you’d like, it is generally acceptable to include some light personal details about things like your pets, hobbies or family.
 Doing so can help you be more memorable and personable to the interviewer.

 Example: Currently, I serve as the assistant to three of the company’s five executive team members, including the CEO.
 During my time at the organisation, I have been recognised for my time management skills, writing abilities and commitment to excellence.

 From my 12 years of experience as an executive assistant, I’ve developed the ability to anticipate roadblocks and create effective alternative plans.
 My greatest value to any executive is my ability to work independently, freeing up their time to focus on the needs of the business.

 It’s clear that you’re looking for someone who understands the nuances of managing a CEO’s busy day and can proactively tackle issues.
 As someone with a sharp eye for detail and a drive to organise, I thrive on making sure every day has a clear plan and every plan is clearly communicated.”

-For more on answering this question, visit Interview Question: “Tell Me About Yourself.”
+Related: Interview Question: “Tell Me About Yourself.”